-Once the surgery is complete you can expect your cat to stay in the clinic for 2 nights.
+Once the surgery is complete you can expect your cat to stay at the vet clinic for a few nights.
 The first night your cat will usually have bandages placed on the paws, they can then be remove; the paws will be carefully monitored for bleeding by the veterinary staff.

 When your cat does return home there may be a bit of blood spotting from the paws, this can be normal in small quantities; you need to contact your vet if it is continuous or excessive.

 Another problem that you will need to look out for is infection of the surgical site.
 Signs of infection after a declaw surgery, include: pain, limping, loss of appetite, possible fever and lethargy.
 If you notice these signs, make sure you call your vet or bring them into the clinic as soon as possible.

 Furthermore, you will need to be careful with the type of cat litter that you provide for your newly declawed cat.
 Shredded paper is a great substitute to use for the first 1.5 weeks or so.
 Litter pellets are also a good choice, as they are not dusty or able to enter the incisions and cause infection.

 Please also remember that since this is a surgery, your cat will also be sent home with some sort of pain medication for the first few days to make them a bit more comfortable.
 Many vets will use a patch which contains pain medications in it.
 This type of pain medication provides relief 24/7 and without the extra hassle of pilling!